Every athlete is different, and so is every sports watch.

 At the end of the day, it all comes down to you: what are your goals and needs?
 What are your favorite sports?
 Are you looking for the most extensive set of features and functionalities, or is the right look and feel more important to you?

 Looking for the best possible training partner to suit your needs can be daunting.
-That’s why we put together this Q&A that maps out some of the most notable differences between Polar Vantage V2, our new premium multisport watch, and Polar Grit X, our outdoor multisport watch.
+That’s why we put together this Q&A that maps out some of the most notable differences between our new premium multisport watch, Polar Vantage V2 vs Polar Grit X, our outdoor multisport watch.

 I’m training for a marathon.
 Which MULTISPORT watch is better for running?